José María Echevarría: Athletic Bilbao

 In the following season, Echevarría remained at Bilbao AC due to the arrival of Fernando Llorente, eventually becoming Athletic Bilbao's third-choice goalkeeper behind Llorente, José Antonio Barrie, and Gregorio Leicea, so he had to wait a couple of months to make his official debut for the first team in a La Liga fixture against the eventual champions Atlético Aviación on 18 February 1940; although Bilbao lost 3–1, Echevarría was the team's best player, thus securing his place in the starting eleven.
-On the last matchday of the league, against Real Madrid on 28 April, Echevarría made such a great performance that he was called up for the Spanish national team as a substitute for Pérez.
+On the last matchday of the league, against Real Madrid on 28 April, Echevarría made such a great performance that he was called up for the Spain national team as a substitute for Pérez.

 A few months later, on 16 October 1940, his father, Hilario, died at the age of 52, although his teammates tried to help him with the resounding victory achieved at San Mamés the following day against Real Murcia, with Echevarría himself starting in that match, but only after much insistence, and despite his president and friend Luis Casajuana advising him otherwise.
 (Note: The death of his father also meant his exclusion from military service.)
 During that season (1940–41), he was the goalkeeper who conceded the fewest goals in La Liga (21 goals in 18 matches for a ratio of 0.86), thus winning the Ricardo Zamora Trophy.

 In the following season, in 1941–42, Echevarría started in all the matches, both in the league and the cup, playing a total of 36 consecutive matches, including the 1942 Copa del Generalísimo final on 21 June, which ended in a 3–4 loss to Barcelona after extra-time.
 Three months later, on 6 September 1942, in a friendly against Real Oviedo, he fractured his rib in a collision with Antonio Chas, and during the convalescence from his injury, he caught tuberculosis, so even though he was able to play a further three matches for the club in October 1942, the illness soon took its toll, even fainting once in the San Mamés locker room, and therefore, he never again stepped onto the field.

 In total, he played 87 official matches for the club, logging 23 clean-sheets and only 124 goals conceded; in La Liga, he played 59 matches.